anmoljhamb/CSS2JS/README.md

   npm start
 ```

-The server will be run with `nodemon`.
+The server will run with `nodemon`.

 ## Screenshot
 ![Screenshot](./screenshot.png)